welsberr/gleam/README.md

 (You can find the code for the demo in [examples/baseball.py](examples/baseball.py)).

 The original code was described by dgrtwo as the result of a hackathon project.
 It was for Python 2 and 'ggplot'.
 This fork makes changes to get at least partial functionality of the 'baseball.py' example using Python 3 and 'plotnine'.
 Tested with Python 3.8.
-I'm still figuring out git, merges, and pull requests, so the Python 3/Plotnine functionality for the moment is only in the 'python3-plotnine' branch.
+I'm (WRE) still figuring out git, merges, and pull requests, so the Python 3/Plotnine functionality for the moment is only in the 'python3-plotnine' branch.
 If you simply clone and install, you are getting the Python 2/ggplot original.

 There are alternatives to look at.
 Both 'Shiny for Python' and 'Streamlit' are actively maintained projects of larger scope.
-I'm unlikely to expand this fork much given that there are good alternatives.
+I'm (WRE) unlikely to expand this fork much given that there are good alternatives.

 Installation
 ------------